 Create your own graphics

 If there is an opportunity to create graphics that use your brand colors and font, do so.
 On Instagram, for example, you can edit the cover photo of your story highlights.
+Take a look at CVS Health on Instagram for example.

 Emphasize your brand colors